 - (a) The provisions of this Article shall be considered as safety and health standards of the State.
-Any person who is found to cause, permit, or allow work or other activity in violation of any provision of this Article shall be guilty of a misdemeanor and, upon such finding or conviction, shall be punished by a fine not exceeding one thousand dollars (\$1,000) or imprisonment not exceeding 12 months or both; provided, however, this subsection shall not apply to any person engaged in agricultural activities or any person engaged in activities on residential property of which they are the owner or lessee which is encumbered by a high voltage line utility easement. - (b) The provisions of this Article shall be enforced as to employers by the Commissioner of Labor.
-In the case of a violation of this Article over which the Commissioner of Labor does not have enforcement powers, enforcement shall fall under the jurisdiction of the General Court of Justice in the county in which the violation occurred.
+Any person who is found to cause, permit, or allow work or other activity in violation of any provision of this Article shall be guilty of a misdemeanor and, upon such finding or conviction, shall be punished by a fine not exceeding one thousand dollars (\$1,000) or imprisonment not exceeding 12 months or both. - (b) The provisions of this Article shall be enforced as to employers by the Commissioner of Labor.
+In the case of a violation of this Article over which the Commissioner of Labor does not have enforcement powers, enforcement shall fall under the jurisdiction of the court of the district in which the violation occurred.